LeToNode/Play2.0-CN-doc/scalaGuide/main/forms/ScalaFormHelpers.md

 ## Handling Html input creation yourself

-There is also a more generic `input` helper that let you draw the desired Html result:
+There is also a more generic `input` helper that lets you draw the desired Html result:

 ```
 @helper.input(myForm("username")) { (id, name, value, args) =>